 The Business Technical Elective must be from a 3000-level or higher course from one of the following five departments in the School of Business: Accounting, Finance, Management, Marketing, or Operations and Information Management.

-The Engineering Technical Elective must be from a 3000-level or higher course from the or from the following list of Allied Health courses: AH 3270, 3570, or 3574.
+The Engineering Technical Elective must be from a 3000-level or higher course from the College of Engineering or from the following list of Allied Health courses: AH 3270, 3570, or 3574.

 MEM students who have completed CSE 1010 or 1100 will not be required to take OPIM 3103 and will satisfy the requirements for courses that will have OPIM 3103 as a requisite.